scrossuk/locic/docs/Const.rst

 	};

 	void function(const Struct& ref) {
+		// Invalid.
-		// Invalid - 'normalField' is now const. ref.normalField = 1;
+		ref.normalField = 1;

+		// Valid.
-		// Valid - mutable keyword overrides const. ref.mutableField = 1;
+		ref.mutableField = 1;
 	}

 Following the rules of logical const, '__override_const' should only ever be used when it has no effect on the external behaviour of an object.
 Again, this means the above transformation should apply.
-And since optimisations occur based on const, it is important that developers only use '__override_const' when absolutely necessary and ensure correctness when it is used.
+And since optimisations are allowed to occur based on const, it is important that developers only use '__override_const' when absolutely necessary and ensure correctness when it is used.

 A good example of its correct use would be in a reference counting smart pointer class, in which the reference count field can (and should) be marked as '__override_const'.
 Considering the transformation above once again, it doesn't matter whether 'f' modifies the reference count (it could, for example, create a copy of the smart pointer and store it somewhere, increasing the reference count), because 'g' only depends on a count greater than 0 (and the reference counting invariant is intended to ensure that is always true until the last smart pointer object is destroyed).

-Marking class member variable mutexes as '__override_const' is another example of a good use of the keyword, since 'lock' and 'unlock' methods modify the external behaviour of the mutexfootnote{Consider calling 'lock' twice in a row, without calling 'unlock'.} and therefore require it to be non-const, but any object that contains a mutex to handle races uses it in a way that does not affect its external behaviour (i.e. the above transformation is valid):
+Marking class member variable mutexes as '__override_const' is another example of a good use of the keyword, since 'lock' and 'unlock' methods modify the external behaviour of the mutex (consider calling 'lock' twice in a row, without calling 'unlock') and therefore require it to be non-const, but any object that contains a mutex to handle races uses it in a way that does not affect its external behaviour (i.e. the above transformation is valid):

 .. code-block:: c++